GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 You now need to modify the following configuration files: `slapd.conf`, `ldap.conf` and `symas-openldap.conf`

-- Creating the `slapd.conf` file for replication is relatively easy, but can be prone to errors if done manually.
-Attached is a script and template files for creating multiple slapd.conf files for every server.
+- Creating the `slapd.conf` file for replication is relatively easy but can be prone to errors if done manually.
+Attached is a script and template files for creating multiple `slapd.conf` files for every server.
 Download git and clone the necessary files on **one** server:

 ```
 Gluu.Root # apt-get update && apt-get install git && cd /tmp/ && git clone https://github.com/GluuFederation/cluster-mgr.git && cd /tmp/cluster-mgr/manual_install/slapd_conf_script/